-When same sex marriage goes into effect in Maryland, obtaining a same sex divorce in Maryland will still have vastly different implications for same sex married couples than for heterosexual married couples.
+Same sex marriage is now allowed in Maryland, however, obtaining a same sex divorce in Maryland still has vastly different implications for same sex married couples than for heterosexual married couples.

 Mediation for same sex divorce should be conducted only with a knowledgeable family law attorney-mediator, in order to produce a sound divorce settlement in a civilized and far less expensive and stressful manner than traditional attorney-led negotiations or divorce litigation.